Midwest Food Bank: Mission and operations

 Midwest Food Bank is a non-denominational, faith-based organization.
 It describes its mission as "to share the love of Christ by alleviating hunger and malnutrition locally and throughout the world."
 Its three core programs are local food distribution, disaster relief, and assistance to schoolchildren.
 Midwest places special emphasis on distributing fresh, nutritious food.
 It also distributes non-food items like cleaning supplies and personal hygiene products.

 Midwest Food Bank receives most of its donations from large companies like Kellogg's that donate their overstock as it approaches its sell by date.
-It also salvages and, when it must, purchases food in bulk, acquiring between thirty and fifty-five dollars worth of food for every dollar spent.
+It also salvages and, when it must, purchases food in bulk, acquiring between thirty and fifty-five dollars' worth of food for every dollar spent.
 Additionally, Midwest Food Bank produces its own meal packages, called Tender Mercies, consisting of fortified rice, beans, and protein that can either be prepared by simply adding water or serve as a base for more complex recipes; Midwest characterizes the packages, which cost twenty cents each to produce, as both cheap and nutritious, and they form a key part of its international efforts.

 Midwest does not distribute to individuals.
 Instead, other non-profit organizations send representatives to select the products they want from the available options and pick them up once or twice a month.
 It provides food to more than 2,000 non-profit organizations, including other food banks, homeless shelters, and churches, at no cost to them.
 At schools, it distributes "Hope Packs", which consist of shelf-stable foods that children can prepare without assistance, to provide children who qualify for free lunches with food to eat over the weekend; the cost of providing these packages to one child for a year is fifty dollars.
 For disaster relief, Midwest coordinates with The Salvation Army, providing supplies while The Salvation Army distributes them.
 It is capable of delivering supplies to disaster sites within twenty-four hours of impact.

 Ninety-nine percent of its money goes directly toward its programs.
 To accomplish this, Midwest relies on more than 25,000 volunteers to sort and pack donations and operate its trucks and forklifts.
 Its largest expense is the fuel needed to operate its fleet of semi-trucks, which it uses to pick supplies up from donors and ship them across the country to where they are needed.
 From 2011 to 2022, Midwest Food Bank was given a four-star rating by Charity Navigator for its financial responsibility, making it one of the three percent of charities to receive that rating for ten consecutive years.
 In 2022, it received a perfect score from Charity Navigator and a platinum seal from GuideStar for its transparency and accountability.

-As of 2021, Midwest was the United States' thirty-ninth-largest charity and second-largest food bank by revenue.
+As of 2024, Midwest was the United States' thirty-sixth-largest charity and the largest food bank by revenue.
 Each month, it distributes more than $32 million worth of food.